-This report covers the financial year 2022/2023.
+This report covers the financial year 2023/2024.
 The base year report was conducted for 2019/2020 financial year and has been amended to account for various changes in the organisation.
-This year continues to see impacts due to Covid 19, as this is an ongoing unknown.

 1.3.5.
 Organisational boundary and consolidation approach

 An operational control consolidation approach was used to account for emissions.